Roly Bonevacia: NAC Breda

 In the summer of 2011, Bonevacia was sent on loan to NAC Breda until the end of the season.
 He played 17 matches in the Eredivisie.
 At the end of the 2011–12 season, he returned to Ajax, where he attempted to earn a regular place in the first team.

 Roda JC Kerkrade

 After only making two regular season appearances for Ajax under then coach Martin Jol and making no further appearances during the 2012–13 season, except in pre-season in friendly encounters, Bonevacia was sent on loan to Roda JC Kerkrade until the end of the 2012–13 season.
 Following his loan spell, Roly Bonevacia signed a two-year contract with Roda JC, binding him to the club from Limburg until the summer of 2015.

 Wellington Phoenix

 On 25 July 2014, Bonevacia signed for New Zealand club Wellington Phoenix in the A-League on a two-year deal.
-He re-signed with the Wellington Phoenix until 2016–17 stating he would not consider leaving until he had won the A-league.
+He re-signed with the Wellington Phoenix until 2016–17.

 Western Sydney Wanderers

-On 16 May 2017, Bonevacia signed for Australia club Western Sydney Wanderers who also play in the A-League on a two-year deal, leaving Wellington Phoenix before he won the A-league.
+On 16 May 2017, Bonevacia signed for Australian club Western Sydney Wanderers who also play in the A-League on a two-year deal.